-My recipe for Melt-in-your-Mouth cookies came from one of my mom’s handwritten recipe cards, which my dad scanned and emailed to me back when I was in college.
-I posted it to my blog in 2004 so I could easily share it with friends (and the internet).
+My recipe for Melt-in-the-Mouth Cookies came from one of my mom’s handwritten recipe cards, which my dad scanned and emailed to me back when I was in college.
+I transcribed it and then posted it to my blog in June of 2004 so I could easily share it with friends (and the internet).

 As long as I can remember, they have been my favorite cookies, and certainly one of the most popular in our family.
 The cookies come out of the oven slightly chewy, brown sugary, and small enough that you can eat more than one or two without feeling guilty.
 In that way they stand out from most other cookies, which tend to be more chocolatey or more filling.

 Since I posted the recipe, I’ve gotten the occasional drive-by comment from people saying this is one of their favorite recipes, one they had lost and were happy to rediscover.
 Considering that I got this recipe from my mother and she got it from her mother (my grandmother, aka “Grandmommy”), I didn’t see how that was possible.
 I just attributed their comments to a similar recipe or a similar name.
 For all I knew, my grandmother had created this recipe from whole cloth through relentless experimentation, or perhaps accidental discovery.

 And then on December 10, 2008, a certain Donna left a comment on my blog which began: